-With the right plan in place, risk mitigation becomes a fairly simple practice.
-Though no plan is foolproof, having a dedicated plan can drastically alter the outcome of an unfortunate event.
+With the right plan in place, risk mitigation becomes a simple practice.
+Though no plan is foolproof, having a dedicated plan can help to alter the outcome of an unfortunate event.
 Risk mitigation should be focused on keeping the event secure and ensuring that everyone inside is safe during their stay.
 This can be achieved with the right approach.

 Before you can work on risk management, it is important to acknowledge the potential risks.
 Consider physical threats, safety threats, and common risks while planning.
 Think of threats that occur at gatherings, particularly during events like yours.

 At the center of effective risk mitigation, there should always be a plan in place.
 When something goes wrong at an event, eventually someone will begin to seek out answers.
 As these individuals search to determine who, if anyone, is at fault, they will work to determine if the outcome was preventable and prepared for.
 Having an active plan in place that is clearly written out and available to everyone is imperative.
-This demonstrates that you have thought through the safety of your guests and made accommodations to keep them safe during and after the event if necessary.
+This demonstrates that you have thought about the safety of your guests and made necessary accommodation to keep them safe during and after the event.

 To discuss security solutions for your next event, feel free to contact us directly.